-A major piece of transport and logistics infrastructure is being constructed on a former Department of Defence Military School and Logistics Terminal in Moorebank, NSW.
+A major piece of transport and logistics infrastructure was constructed on a former Department of Defence Military School and Logistics Terminal in Moorebank, NSW.

 The Moorebank Intermodal Terminal is a state significant major project in Western Sydney that will become Australia’s largest Intermodal Terminal.

 Liberty Industrial have been engaged by Qube Logistics to deliver three separate demolition, remediation and site preparation work packages associated with the construction of the terminal.

 In their own right, each work package comprises a large and diverse scope of work but when combined and executed concurrently these three work packages form an extensive and complex civil demolition and land remediation undertaking.

 Liberty Industrial deployed a sizeable fleet of plant and equipment to carry out the task including more than twenty excavators ranging from 20 to 120 tonne, seven 40 tonne dump trucks and a range of compactors, dozers, graders, drum rollers, water carts and service vehicles.